 I'd be remiss if I didn't credit couleur, where I probably got the idea for all this mashing.

-This compound notation comes in handy if you want to allow users to customize formatting, just allow compound formatters, like bold_green, as a command line argument or configuration item:
+This compound notation comes in handy if you want to allow users to customize formatting, just allow compound formatters, like bold_green, as a command line argument or configuration item such as in the tprint.py demonstration script.